EBiCS/EBiCS_Firmware/README.md

-Caution, the Bafang Display protocol is recently not running in the master branch!

 This project has now reached a certain maturity, use is always at your own risk.
 The authors do not accept any liability for damage to property or personal injury!
 The Master-branch supports sensored motors and Bafang-, Kunteng- and Kingmeter-Displays and debugging.